Maleleee/Smart-Contract-Project/README.md

 For common troubleshooting, check the following:

-* Ensure that you're using the correct Wei values for Ether (1 Ether = 1000000000000000000 Wei).
+* Ensure that you're using valid book IDs.
-* If you see an assertion failure, double-check that the contract’s balance is not negative.
+* If you see an assertion failure, verify that book titles are correctly added and the total count is correct.
 * Use the Remix console to view logs for failed transactions and contract errors.

 # Authors